 <?php echo 'Your Path is: ';echo $_SERVER['DOCUMENT_ROOT']; echo '/app/console'; echo ' and your cron jobs will PROBABLY be: * * * * * php ';echo $_SERVER['DOCUMENT_ROOT']; echo '/app/console mautic:segments:update'; ?>

-To use this little script you first need to create a new file on your server, you can do this within the Linux console by using the nano text editor, or you can create the file on your desktop and later upload it to your server.
+You can run this little script manually, for that you first need to create a new file on your server, you can do this within the Linux console by using the nano text editor, or you can create the file on your desktop and later upload it to your server.

 Now open your web browser and point it to your Mautic installation, the proper URL to run this script is almost the same one you normally use to access your Mautic installation, but you will need to delete anything that you find after the domain name (probably "s/dashboard" or maybe "s/login") and add "rootpath.php" after that.

-It should look something like this http://mauticsubdomain.yourdomain.com/rootpath.php (if you installed your Mautic copy on a subdomain)
+The URL should look something like this http://mauticsubdomain.yourdomain.com/rootpath.php (if you installed Mautic on a subdomain)

 or like this http://www.yourdomain.com/mauticfolder/rootpath.php (if you installed Mautic on a folder)